 Getting the help you need

 By outsourcing the management of the Atlassian toolset, TVH Equipment gets all the flexibility and speed of service they need.
 Moreover, it helps them to install a different kind of culture in the company.
 “We wanted to make each team an administrator in Jira so that they can manage their own workflows.
 Ideally, this offers our teams a lot of freedom in how they work.
-If a team decides to work with a post-it board they are able to do so immediately.
+If a team decides to work with a post-it board, they can do so immediately.
 When it comes to digital tools, we wanted to offer them this same freedom.
-Now, if a team decides to change something to their set-up, or wants to start up an automated testing flow, they are able to do so without having to wait for the go-ahead from management.”
+Now, if a team decides to change something to their set-up, or wants to start up an automated testing flow, they can do so without having to wait for the go-ahead from management.”

 “We were specifically looking for a partner with a lot of experience with Atlassian products.”